 So if you are unsure of how to use your patients' social network comments to your advantage, we have compiled a list for explaining different ways to do that.

 Respond to all comments

-A lot of businesses only respond to complaints that they believe are genuine, but not to other customer concerns.
+Many businesses only respond to complaints that they believe are genuine, but not to other customer concerns.
 The trouble with this approach is that others are observing.
-Not responding to certain complaints can be interpreted as the inability to listen, or lack of care.
+Not responding to certain complaints can be interpreted as the inability to listen or lack of care.
 Since healthcare is a sensitive profession, you could get into even more trouble if you are perceived as someone who doesn’t care about his or her patients.

 Dishonest comments won’t always be apparent to others who lack the inside knowledge of what you actually do.
 Even in circumstances where the person complaining is obviously a troll, a rough response from your side will still speak against your business’s reputation.
 Complaints should be dealt within 24 hours.